After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 - Text in the script is too long: Shorten, insert pauses, use authentic language.

-- Inappropriate tonality: Test the text aloud - does the intonation with the imagery?
+- Inappropriate Tone: Test the text aloud—does the intonation match the visual style?

 - Unclear rights of use: Precisely define duration, territories and media use.